wazuh/wazuh-documentation/source/installation-guide/index.rst

-This installation guide will show how to install Wazuh manager along with Open Distro for Elasticsearch, Filebeat-OSS, and Open Distro for Elasticsearch Kibana.
-Alternativaly, Wazuh can be installed with the Elastic Stack components.
-To learn more about this process and other installation alternatives, visit the :ref:`more alternative installation <more_installation_alternatives>` section.
+This installation guide will teach you on how to install Wazuh with Open Distro for Elasticsearch, alternatively, Wazuh can be installed with the Elastic Stack components or Splunk.
+To learn more about this process and other installation alternatives, visit the :ref:`more installation alternatives <more_installation_alternatives>` section.

+If you wish to use packages to perform the installation visit the :ref:`packages list <packages>` section.

 Install Wazuh agents
 --------------------